REQUIREMENTS FOR PREPARATION OF ARTICLES

 Content, accuracy of data, facts and citations, level of originality of the obtained results of the articles are the sole responsibility of the authors themselves.

 The volume of a scientific article (its main body) should be of 5 - 15 pages.

 PREPARING THE ARTICLE LAYOUT

 Text of manuscripts should be typed using any of MS Word text editors up to MS Office 2016 version with Times New Roman font selected.
 Page format is A4, margins: up and down – 2.5 cm, left and right – 2.0 cm.

-Please download the Article Template before preparation of the article and type your manuscript’s text instead of that of the Template.
+Please download the Article Template (DOC) or Article Template (PDF) before preparation of the article and type your manuscript’s text instead of that of the Template.
 The Template’s structure corresponds to the one of the article and text formatting is carried out by means of special styles designed for the manuscripts submitted to the Ukrainian Hydrometeorological Journal.

 In MS Word of MS Office 2003 package you can access the styles list with the help of the Toolbar menu Format – Styles and Formatting.
 In MS Word of MS Office 2007-2016 packages access to the styles is provided through menu Home - Styles.
 All styles integrated in the Template have special names starting with a letter combination “MAR”.

 To format the text in MS Word word processor using the required style please place the cursor onto one of paragraphs of the text or select a certain part of the text and choose one of the styles from the corresponding styles list.

 To see the parameters of a certain style click mouse's right button on this style and select “Edit”.

 However, don't on any account remove Template’s styles from the list.